vmware/terraform-provider-tanzu-mission-control/docs/data-sources/akscluster.md

 - `meta` (Block List, Max: 1) Metadata for the resource (see [below for nested schema](#nestedblock--meta))
 - `ready_wait_timeout` (String) Wait timeout duration until cluster resource reaches READY state.
 Accepted timeout duration values like 5s, 45m, or 3h, higher than zero.
 The default duration is 30m
 - `spec` (Block List, Max: 1) Spec for the cluster (see [below for nested schema](#nestedblock--spec))
-- `wait_for_healthy` (Boolean) Wait for cluster to be healthy
+- `wait_for_kubeconfig` (Boolean) Wait until pinniped extension is ready to provide kubeconfig

 ### Read-Only

 - `id` (String) The ID of this resource.
 - `kubeconfig` (String) Kubeconfig for connecting to newly created cluster base64 encoded.
-This will only be returned if you have elected to wait for cluster to be healthy.
+This will only be returned if you have elected to wait for kubeconfig.

 <a id="nestedblock--meta"></a>
 ### Nested Schema for `meta`